SonnyFixit/Travelling_salesman_problem/README.md

 ## Key Programming Practices

-* Modularity: The code is organized into functions for easy readability and maintainability.
+**Modularity:** The code is organized into functions for easy readability and maintainability.
-* Efficiency: Algorithms are optimized for efficient computation of routes and distances.
+**Efficiency:** Algorithms are optimized for efficient computation of routes and distances.
-* Readability: Consistent naming conventions and code structuring are used for clarity.
+**Readability:** Consistent naming conventions and code structuring are used for clarity.
-* Error Handling: Rrror handling to ensure reliable operation under various input scenarios.
+**Error Handling:** Rrror handling to ensure reliable operation under various input scenarios.
-* Documentation: Comprehensive comments to explain the functionality of each part of the code.
+**Documentation:** Comprehensive comments to explain the functionality of each part of the code.

 ## Technologies

 * Python 3.11.3
 * Visual Studio Code
+* LineProfiler

 ## Features